onelocom/knowledge-base/explanation/README.md

 ## Parts of Onelo

-According _What's Onelo?_ we can define 2 parts:
+According to _What's Onelo?_ we can define 2 parts:

 - [Onelo API](onelo-api.md)
 - Onelo Adapters